Kids Love Hot Cheetos But Schools Hate Them

 BURBANK: In asking parents not to send kids to school with the snacks, the Midland, Texas, school district called Hot Cheetos a janitorial nightmare.

-Ms. MARCY PELCHAT (Monell Chemical Senses Center): We think it's probably the case that when you eat a spicy food and experience a burn, you have a release of these morphine- or opium-like chemicals in the brain.
+MARCY PELCHAT: We think it's probably the case that when you eat a spicy food and experience a burn, you have a release of these morphine- or opium-like chemicals in the brain.

 BURBANK: Marcy Pelchat is a food preference expert at the Monell Chemical Senses Center in Philadelphia.
 She says when we eat spicy foods, something called our trigeminal nerve is actually irritated.
 Scientists theorize the body releases endorphins to help us cope with the discomfort.

-Mr. JARED DOHERTY (Frito-Lay): Extruded snack.
+JARED DOHERTY: Extruded snack.
 And that's what we call a Cheeto.

 BURBANK: Jared Doherty is a Frito-Lay spokesperson.
 He says Cheetos are the number one selling extruded cheese-flavored snacks in America.
 And Flaming Hot Cheetos are definitely their rising star, especially in places like Texas and California.

 DOHERTY: The rate that this product has become so popular has been a surprise to some degree.
 It has grown very quickly along with the trend in the food industry for spicier and bolder flavors.